 - Canada is a large country, and conducting a desktop assessment into all 167 sub-watersheds is likely to contain errors, missed watershed entities, and missed watershed plans.
 As always, if you see any errors or omissions, please let us know through email (email@example.com)

-5-Year target: To assess subwatersheds for the presence of viable and effective watershed entities.
+5-Year target: To assess subwatersheds for the presence of viable and effective watershed entities; that is, a qualitative assessment of the watershed entities and plans that exist, not just whether they exist.

 Last updated March, 2019